Anaburiak/CSV-parser/README.md

 ## Project Status
 This project was completed as a learning mini-project after the first month of my Machine Learning self-study plan.
+The project was completed in several iterations, with correction of logical and analytical errors.

 ## Possible Improvements
 - Refactor into multiple modules